Is Masturbation a Sin? What the Bible Says with Honesty and Grace

 The Heart of the Issue: Lust and the Mind

-If we’re being honest with ourselves, masturbation rarely happens in a mental vacuum.
-It is almost always accompanied by sexual fantasy, whether fueled by pornography or imagination.
+Masturbation rarely happens in a mental vacuum.
+Sexual fantasy, fueled by pornography or imagination, almost always accompanies it.
 And it is here that Scripture speaks most clearly.
 Is it a sin to masturbate?
 The act itself may live in a gray area, but the lust that nearly always accompanies it does not.

 “For this is the will of God, your sanctification: that you abstain from sexual immorality; that each one of you know how to control his own body in holiness and honor, not in the passion of lust like the Gentiles who do not know God.”— 1 Thessalonians 4:3-5 (ESV)